dinhdc/aws-cloud/rds/README.md

 - Aurora can have up to 15 replicas, and it is faster than MySQL
 - costs more than RDS (~20% more) - but it more efficient

+## Aurora HA and Read Scaling

+- 6 copies of your data across 3 AZ:
+  - 4 copies out of 6 needed for writes
+  - 3 copies out of 6 needed for reads
+  - Self-healing with peer-to-peer replication
+  - Storage is striped across 100s of volumes
+- One Aurora Instance takes writes (master)
+- Automated fail-over for master in less than 30 seconds
+- Master +up to 15 Aurora Read Replicas serve reads
+- Support for Cross Region Replication